101 Magento Import Questions

 Answer: Taking into account the fact that there is no import/export custom options functionality in Magento itself, you can use Store Manager for Magento to add custom options massively to products using import procedure.

-Question: How to set up regular Magento import?
+Question: How to set up regular import on schedule?

 Answer: You can use some script and set up cron-job.
 If you are lacking of technical skills, you can use either import services or ready-made solutions for scheduled import (for example Automated Product Import***).